astropy/astropy/docs/modeling/parallel-fitting.rst

 * Fits with errors or warnings (``diagnostics='error+warn'``), or
 * All fits (``diagnostics='all'``).

-If the ``diagnositcs`` option is specified, you will also need to specify ``diagnostics_path``, which should be the path to a folder that will contain all the output.
+If the ``diagnostics`` option is specified, you will also need to specify ``diagnostics_path``, which should be the path to a folder that will contain all the output.
 Each fit that needs to be output will be assigned a sub-folder named after the indices along the axes of the data (excluding the fitting axes).
 The